 When a hit-and-run driver causes an injury, it may be unclear who is liable or how the other driver involved might recover compensation for their injuries.
 Uninsured motorist coverage can provide money to help with medical bills and other costs, even if the other driver is never located.

-Additionally, uninsured coverage benefits not only the insured driver but that their family members as well.
+Additionally, uninsured coverage benefits not only the insured driver but their family members as well.
 If an insured person lives with a family member and that family member is injured by a vehicle, the insured person’s coverage may be able to provide compensation.